vaeth/squashmount/README.md

 For openrc and systemd ready-to-use init/service-files are provided;
 I gladly add init-files for other init systems if I receive (tested) patches.

-__squashmount__ works with systemd in "standard" setups, but due to conceptional bugs of systemd in some setups (see section "Installation"), systemd is no longer officially supported.
+__squashmount__ works with systemd in “standard” setups, but due to conceptional bugs of systemd in some setups (see section “Installation”), systemd is no longer officially supported.

 ## What is this project?